twfksh/nvim/README.md

 nvim
 ```

 That's it!
-Lazy will install some plugins.
+Lazy will install some plugin.
 Use `:Lazy` to view
 current plugin status.
 Hit `q` to close the window.